The Pyrenean Mastiff is an ancient dog that is native to the Pyrenees mountain range in North-Eastern Spain.

 They don’t take well to being cooped up in a small house and need lots of open space to roam around and explore.

 This means that the Pyrenean Mastiff is best suited to people who live in the country or who own a farm or ranch.

-They also eat a lot of food which can be quite expensive over the course of a year.
+They also eat a lot of food which can be quite expensive for over a year.
 If these aren’t issues for you, however, then the Pyrenean Mastiff may yet be a great companion for you.

 Let’s take a few minutes to look at some of the information that you should know before bringing one of these dogs home.

 Pyrenean Mastiffs usually range between $1,000 and $1,800 depending on the quality of the dog.